deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

   break
 done
 ```
-In the current directory etcd snapshot file `etc-backup.snapshot` will be created from one one of control-plane node.
+In the current directory etcd snapshot file `etc-backup.snapshot` will be created from one of control-plane node.
 From this file you can restore previous cluster state in the future.

 You can see [here](https://github.com/deckhouse/deckhouse/blob/main/modules/040-control-plane-manager/docs/internal/ETCD_RECOVERY.md) for learn about etcd disaster recovery procedures from snapshots.